 This option enables the FDC (Floppy Drive Controller) on the motherboard.
-The settings are Auto (AMIBIOS automatically determines if the floppy controller should be enabled), Disabled, or Enabled.
+The settings are Disabled, or Enabled.

 On-Board Serial Port A

 This option specifies the base I/O port address of serial port 1.
 The settings are Auto (AMIBIOS automatically determines the correct base I/O port address), Disabled, 3F8h/COM1, 2F8h/COM2, 3E8h/COM3 or 2E8h/COM4.